databrary/design/overview.md

 New objects may be created by an explicit user upload, or by offline processing of other objects (e.g., transcoding).

-## Metadata

-Each object may be associated with some amount of metadata stored in the database.
-Much of this metadata will be extracted from the object itself via processing specific to the object's format.
-This includes (but is not limited to):
-- object size, date, ownership, history
-- video length, format, resolution
-- full-text indices of all textual data
-- ...

-**[CF: I think this section should be broken down and put amongst the relevant organizational units]**

 ## Organizational units

 There are specific groupings and relationships that are of primary importance and will be represented by individual pages on the site.